folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 *   **Receiving note.** Notes about receiving the material.
 *   **Order type.** The type of order, either one-time or ongoing.
 *   **Vendor.** The organization from which the material was purchased.
+*   **Access provider.**  The name of the access provider organization.
+This field only displays for orders with an order format set to **Electronic resource** or **P/E Mix.**
-*   **Material supplier.** The supplier of the material.
+*   **Material supplier.** The name of the material supplier organization.
+This field only displays for orders with an order format set to **Physical resource** or **P/E Mix.**
 *   **Requester.** The person who requested the item.
-*   **Rush.** This flag indicates whether rush handling should be applied to this order
+*   **Rush.** This flag indicates whether rush handling should be applied to this order.

 ### Expected

 This section displays a table list of the pieces of the order that are still expected to be received.
 See [Adding an expected piece](#adding-an-expected-piece) for more information.
+To customize the columns that appear in the table list, follow these steps:

+1. In the Expected section of the receiving title, select the **Actions** button.
+2. The listed columns are all selected by default under **Show columns** in the Actions list.
+3. Deselect any columns that you want to remove from the Expected table list.
+4. Your selections persist until you logout of FOLIO.

 ### Received

 This section displays a table list of the pieces of the order that have been received.
 See [Receiving an order](#receiving-an-order) for more information.
+To customize the columns that appear in the table list, follow these steps:

+1. In the Received section of the receiving title, select the **Actions** button.
+2. The listed columns are all selected by default under **Show columns** in the Actions list.
+3. Deselect any columns that you want to remove from the Received table list.
+4. Your selections persist until you logout of FOLIO.

 ## Editing receiving title information